alexanderbh/65816-OS/readme.md

 ### Screenshots

+Breakpoint inspecting the internals of the computer:
 ![Debugger](docs/debugger.png)

-Breakpoint inspecting the internals of the computer.
+The RA8875 display in a webview:
 ![RA8875 display](docs/ra8875.png)
-The RA8875 display in a webview.

 ## Hardware